-The Teachers College Smarter Parenting (and Grandparenting) Series features talks with experts in their respective fields of education, psychology and health who provide evidence-based advice to help parents and grandparents navigate challenges that arise during the critical early years of child development.
+The Teachers College Smarter Parenting (and Grandparenting) Series features talks with experts in their respective fields of education, psychology and health who provide evidence-based advice to help parents and grandparents navigate challenges that arise during the critical years of child development.
 Listen to podcasts of our past sessions, and stay tuned for upcoming live events!

 TC Parenting Podcast: Beginning Limit Setting and Positive Discipline

 Featuring Dr. Bronwyn Becker Charlton (Ph.D. ’03), Co-founder, SeedlingsGroup